-For greater protection of sensitive data against loss, theft, disclosure and economic espionage, PRIM’X introduce a new way of integrating encryption within an organisation.
+For a greater protection of sensitive data against loss, theft, disclosure and economic espionage, PRIM’X introduce a new way of integrating encryption within an organization.

-Information is considered a company asset; data is both everywhere and widely disseminated.
-Classifying a company’s information is a difficult task, and its actual value is not that attributed to it, rather that which an enemy would give it.
+Information is a company asset while data is both everywhere and widely disseminated.
+Classifying company’s information is a difficult task.
+Moreover, the actual value is not the one attributed to it, but rather the one an enemy would give to it.

 Encrypt everything, everywhere, and always

-The encryption products available on the market are often very partial and quite complex to handle, while PRIM’X’s vision for encryption is that it must be all embracing, simple & transparent, automatic and security policy-driven.
+The encryption products available on the market are often partial and quite complex to handle, while PRIM’X’s vision for encryption is that it must be all embracing, simple and transparent, automatic and security policy-driven.

 End-to-End Global Protection

-When thousands of users – often on the move – are involved, and dozens of terabytes at stake, security cannot merely be left to the discretion of users, no matter how experienced they may be, and must not be limited to simply protecting against the outside world (e.g. the loss or theft of a mobile device).
+When thousands of users – often on the move – are involved, and dozens of terabytes at stake, security cannot merely be left to the discretion of users, no matter how experienced they may be.
+Security must not be limited to a simple protection against external threats (e.g. the loss or theft of a mobile device).

-It must enable internal segregation (via the “Need to Know” rule) and offer End-to-End Global Protection, covering anything from local files and folders to central backups, shares on servers or NAS systems to MS SharePoint™ libraries, USB drives or external hard drives to e-mails and Cloud exports (Dropbox™, OneDrive™, etc.).
+It must also enable internal segregation via the “Need-to-Know” policy and offer an End-to-End Global Protection applied to: local files and folders, central backups, shares on servers or NAS systems, MS SharePoint™ libraries, USB drives, external hard drives, e-mails and Cloud exports (Dropbox™, OneDrive™, etc.).

-This right is intended to supplement – but not replace – the various classic rights-based systems (rights on files, network rights, etc.) that manage and control the physical entity which carries the information, the file and its medium.
+This right is intended to supplement – but not replace – the various classic rights-based systems (rights on files, network rights, etc.).

-The Right to Understand must be separate from, and independent of, the infrastructure.
-It is absolute, since no loss is permitted.
-It must be applied end to end and seamlessly: only the end user has the means (i.e. the key) to access readable content; no third parties (storage providers, relays, temporary data warehouses, user authority servers) must be able to access this content without themselves representing a major – and global – risk.
+The Right-to-Understand must be distinct and independent of the infrastructure.
+This right is absolute since no loss is permitted.
+It must be applied end-to-end and seamlessly: only the end-user has the mean (i.e. the key) to access intelligible content.